 Do I have to run to unlock EvoLab?

-- It is required to complete the baseline assessment for EvoLab by completing road runs as these activities tend to be the most stable and least "noisy".
+- It is required to complete the baseline assessment for EvoLab by completing a 25 minute road run or longer at 60% of the maximum heart rate as these activities tend to be the most stable and least "noisy".
 In the future, there may be different activities that will qualify for EvoLab's initial evaluation.

 How is my data evaluated?